 How did you come up with the “Ladkiyon Ghar Se Bahar Niklo”?

-I left the Udaipur, Rajasthan on the evening of and rode straight for 16 hours covering 570km and reaching the diamond city Surat, Gujrat.
+I left Udaipur, Rajasthan on the evening of and rode straight for 16 hours covering 570km and reaching the diamond city of Surat, Gujrat.
 This ride of 570 km was the longest in a day and also was the most tiring.
-When the sun rose I had to take sessions from right 7:30 AM to midnight at 12.30 PM taking back to back sessions at 10 different parts of the city.
-This was the longest day and night of whole of journey but still there was more to come.
-Surat was the city where this journey was actually recognised and this city added it’s magic to my voyage, and in the next stretch the charm of Surat’s diamonds stayed with me.
+When the sun rose I had to take sessions from right 7:30 AM to midnight at 12.30 PM taking back-to-back sessions at 10 different parts of the city.
+This was the longest day and night of the whole journey but still, there was more to come.
+Surat was the city where this journey was recognized and this city added its magic to my voyage, and in the next stretch the charm of Surat’s diamonds stayed with me.

 When I was riding from Hubli to Bangalore, as people know I am not eating outside food, so I was amazed when people at Davangiri highway were waiting for me with breakfast and patella (Semiliquid nutritious beverage).

 Bangalore was one of the most warmly welcoming cities as there were people on the highway who welcomed and I was getting welcomed till I penetrated to the heart of the city.
 Here I had a great session with young girls who were ambitious and then there was a rally arranged by them in which girls were riding Royal Enfield “Bullet” and were no less than bullets.
 They started shouting “Jab tak Suraj chand rhega Neetu Chopra ka naam rhega” “ AAN BAAN MAAN HAI – Pachpadra ki shaan” hai which kind of felt awkward but boosted me also.
 Also in Bangalore , the government started taking interest and the Police specially showed incredible support.
 With all these memories dug deep in my heart I left Bangalore .